danekja/discussment/README.md

 The services need an interface to access the database, which is located in the dao package.
 The default implementation of services is in the __dao.imp__ package.
 If you need your own access, you need to implement this interface.

+### access control
 The __accesscontrol__ package contains the new implementation of user's permissions.
 The default implementation of services is in the __service.impl__ package.

+The __domain__ package contains this interface:
+- __IDiscussionUser__ represents the user entity in the context of this library.
+Any application using this library will have to implement this!

-Its __service__ package contains these interfaces:
+The __service__ package contains these interfaces:
-- __DiscussionUserService__ contains basic methods to obtain user object.
-Application will have to implement this!
+- __DiscussionUserService__ contains basic methods to obtain user object from application.
+Any application using this library will have to implement this!

 - __PermissionManagementService__ contains methods for adding or changing user's permissions.
   - for example using this method will give user permissions for discussion in given __topic__. __PermissionData__ have values sorted _create_, _delete_, _edit_, _view_.